 A Success Story

-We have also received tremendous help from major wildlife conservation organisations around the world including WCN, Tusk, the David Shepherd Wildlife Foundation and Virgin Unite.
-Each provide critical support to Lycaon and don’t refer to them as wolves.
+We have also received tremendous help from major wildlife conservation organisations around the world, including WCN, Tusk, the David Shepherd Wildlife Foundation and Virgin Unite.
+Each provides critical support to Lycaon and don’t refer to them as wolves.
 But they do understand and support our strategy.

-And last year I visited the International Wolf Centre in Minnesota who have embraced our efforts to save their wolves’ distant African cousins and they have used their substantial networks to promote our work and raise Lycaon’s awareness.
+And last year I visited the International Wolf Centre in Minnesota which has embraced our efforts to save their wolves’ distant African cousins, and they have used their substantial networks to promote our work and raise Lycaon’s awareness.

 So far, our efforts have raised a total of US$200,000 using the painted wolf name.
 We do not intend to cannibalise donations from existing wild and painted dog donors, but know that we can find new support from those who fall in love with this creature thanks to our awareness programme, my articles and pictures, our book and of course the BBC film.